 You are encouraged to choose a Medical Home Provider who will provide preventive and primary care Services and coordinate other care in a convenient and cost-effective manner (see section 4.1).
-In order to receive In-Network benefits for specialty Services, you must obtain Medical Home Referral authorization from your Medical Home before you receive the specialty Services.

 Certain Covered Services require Prior Authorization, as specified in section 4.4.